yifeizhangcs/awesome-agentic-commerce/README.md

 > **Agentic Commerce: How AI Agents Are Reshaping Commerce — A Survey** (Coming Soon)

-If you find this repo useful, please consider citing our survey.

 ```bibtex
 @article{author2024comprehensive,
   title={Agentic Commerce: How AI Agents Are Reshaping Commerce — A Survey},